What Are Stockouts? How To Avoid Them

 Lost revenue

-Every stockout represents lost revenue.
+Stockouts represent lost revenue, directly resulting in missed sales opportunities.
 It’s the worst nightmare of an ecommerce store: customers are flocking to their website hoping to buy their product, and they don’t get the opportunity to sell it.

 How much do stockouts cost in revenue?
 The answer depends on the length of the stockout, price of the product, and average number of units sold per day.
 Use the stockout cost formula below to learn how much money you’re losing with each stockout.